MedRoboLab/GradDescMicrobiota/README.md

 ## GradDescMicrobiota

 GradDescMicrobiota is a repository that contains a modified version of µbialSim, which was originally published in "Popp, D. and F. Centler.
 2020. “µbialSim: Constraint-Based Dynamic Simulation of Complex Microbiomes.”, Front.
 Bioeng.
 Biotechnol.
 8 (June): 574. https://doi.org/10.3389/fbioe.2020.00574.".
 The original toolbox is licensed under the GNU General Public License v3.0.
+This modification includes a Gradient descent algorithm that allows the user to replicate relative abundance microbial community compositions.

 ##